Sweet-Papa-Technologies/fofo-docs/example_docs/src/vectorDB.ts.md

 ### ProjectSummary, RagData - [IMPORT]
 ------------------------------------------------------------
-**Description:** Imports the ProjectSummary and RagData types from the local objectSchemas module.
+**Description:** Imports the ProjectSummary and RagData types from the objectSchemas module.
 **Code Snippet:**
 ```
 import { ProjectSummary, RagData } from "./objectSchemas";